na-na-hi/renget/archive/cominginclutch.md

 	Make sure to check the MOTD to find the status of the current or next batch.
 Recently Accepted Requests:
 - Idol/Celebrity taking advantage of you (OC):
-	- Confirmed for Batch 4.
+	- Still confirmed for Batch 4.
 - Lamia Servant (OC):
-	- Confirmed for Batch 4.
+	- Still confirmed for Batch 4.
 	- This suggestion was not directed towards me in an anchored post, but in an anonymous conversation in a thread instead.
 However, I intend to fulfil the request all the same.
-- Makina (Grisaia series):
-	- Confirmed for Batch 4.
 - Brigette (Pokemon):
-	- Confirmed for Batch 4.
+	- Still confirmed for Batch 4.
 - Bebe (Pokemon):
-	- Confirmed for Batch 4.
+	- Still confirmed for Batch 4.

 Currently Pending Requests:
+- Clarify that Vo Notok's time takes place after the Galactic Empire as opposed to "The Empire".
+	- Not really a request, just temporarily placing this here as a self-reminder.

+Recently Denied Requests:
+- Makina (Grisaia series):
+	- No longer interested in working on this character further.
+	- Additionally, Spartan977 authored a Makina Irisu character.
+While their version could use improvements, such as leaning further into her speech patterns and inserting more of her behaviors, it is an accurate version of her that is worth using.
+	- If this character gets requested again, it will be considered.
+- Most Star Wars-related requests:
 	- Non-obscure female Star Wars character(s).
-	- Existing canon/legends character, non-OC.
-May or may not update to include characters being considered.
-    - Will be considered for Batch 5.
-No current stance one or the other.
-Will make final determination after Batch 4 finishes release.
+		- Not interested in making existing Star Wars characters, nor interested in creating any new Star Wars characters at this time.
 	- Starwars milsim vs the Jedi.
-	- Disclaimer: I intend to keep this closer to a roleplay character which fits the theme and scenario of the request rather than create a simulator bot.
-	- Will be considered for Batch 5.
-No current stance one or the other.
-Will make final determination after Batch 4 finishes release.
+		- A fantastic idea that I would love to see as well.
+However, there are botmakers much more suited for creating adventure scenario/narrative-styled bots than I.
+	- General request for more The Old Republic bots.
+		- TOR is far from my area of expertise with Star Wars lore since I've never had an interest in it.
+If you would like a TOR-related character, chances are you could do it better than I could, especially for specific requests.
 	- Help a schizophrenic Sith Inquisitior to become a colicoid.
-	- Extensive research required, both on Sith Inquisitors and colicoids during the Post-Manderon period or later.
-	- Will be considered for Batch 5.
-No current stance one or the other.
-Will make final determination after Batch 4 finishes release.
-- General request for more The Old Republic bots.
-	- Will be taken into account with all current undecided requests.
-- Clarify that Vo Notok's time takes place after the Galactic Empire as opposed to "The Empire".
-	- Not really a request, just temporarily placing this here as a self-reminder.

-Recently Denied Requests:
-- N/A
+		- See reason on the above denied request.

 # Commentary
 - I am primarily a CAItard and rarely use current alternatives.
 Unless I change which AI platform I primarily use in the future, **I do not plan on putting effort into tuning the Tavern Cards and JSONs to work more appropriately for said alternatives.**